leporello-js/leporello-js/README.md

 ## Roadmap

-* Use production level JS parser, probably typescript parser (so it will be possible to program in pure functional subset of typescript)
+* Use production level JS parser, probably TypeScript parser (so it will be possible to program in pure functional subset of TypeScript)
 * Implement VSCode plugin